linkmalloc/proudbisayabai.ph/_posts/2021-04-24-tongo-hill-cottages.md

 #### Tongo Hill Cottages

 ****
-What are your plans for this weekend?
-For sure daghan kaayo nag plano nga molaag.
-Then this is for you, a peaceful stay away from the buzz of the city at Tongo Hill Cottages in  Moalboal, Cebu! 📖☕️🌴🍃
+A peaceful stay away from the buzz of the city at Tongo Hill Cottages in  Moalboal, Cebu! 📖☕️🌴🍃

 Tongo Hill Cottages is a characteristic eco stay, nestled in between palm trees and lush nature.
 It has 4 kubo huts, each with private outdoor shower and balcony.
 Tongo Hill also has a communal social cottage to be shared by guests.
+What are your plans sa sunod laag ?
+Add Tongo Hill Cottages on your list, for sure you won't regret it.

 *****
 ##### THINGS TO ENJOY!